fvancesco/emoji_modifiers/README.md

 #### Coming soon:
 - [ ] Links to embeddings (by the end of this week)
 - [ ] Code for raw dataset filtering prior training

-For more information please check the main reference paper: http://aclweb.org/anthology/S18-2011

 If you use any of the resources from this page, please cite the reference paper:
 ```bash